mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   ```

   (Note that the system grid function wasn't documented in v4.)

-  You can use the [`box-rename-gap` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#box-rename-gap) for automatic migration.

 - The `clone` prop was removed because its behavior can be obtained by applying the `sx` prop directly to the child if it is a Material-UI component.